Admission to WMU is determined on an individual basis. Applications are reviewed using a combination of these key factors:

-- 3 years of mathematics (through second year algebra)
+- three years of mathematics (through second year algebra)

-- 3 years of natural sciences (at least two years of biology, chemistry or physics)
+- three years of natural sciences (at least two years of biology, chemistry or physics)

 A solid core in these subjects will best prepare students for college level work and provide the broadest possible range of academic choices.
 Students graduating from a Michigan high school are expected to meet the requirements of the Michigan Merit Curriculum.